McLarenCollege/foundations_public/uk-tax-function.md

 £50,001 to £150,000  | 40%
 over £150,000  | 45%

-Given the taxable income amount, write the code the tax amount based on the above table.
+Given the taxable income amount, write a function called `calculateUkTax` that returns the tax amount given the taxable income.
+The calculation should be based on the above table.

-For example,
+Sample code,

 ```js
 // Write the calculateUkTax function here...